AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-best-practices.md

    - The data is not always captured together, rarely used together, or must be independently secured.
    - Examples include existing PI points and separate equipment or assets.
    - In this case, use separate types for each property or use a single type with one index and a generic value property.
--  Data is always captured together, but not inextricably linked:
+-  Data that is always captured together, but not inextricably linked:
    - All of the data is collected by the same equipment at the same time and could be used together.
    - An example is multiple measurements taken by different instruments on the same equipment.
    - In this case, use a single type if data is likely to be used together, can be secured together, does not exceed 15 properties, and the list of properties is not likely to change.
 Otherwise, split the data into multiple types.